 Chetty, Hendren, Kline, and Saez (2014) use administrative records on the incomes of more than 40 million children and parents to study intergenerational income mobility in the United States.
 They construct an index of mobility for each of the commuter zones in the United States and investigate the relationship between mobility and other factors by regressing their mobility index on variables such as racial segregation, school quality and so forth.
 They find large and statistically significant correlations between their absolute mobility index and many socioeconomic indicators.
-One might suspect that the variables used in their regressions are spatially correlated, and this raises the question of the robustness of their results to sampling error associated with this spatial persistence.
-This question is answered in Table 1.
+One might suspect that the variables used in their regressions are strongly spatially correlated, and in light of the spurious regression results of Section 3, this questions the validity of their inference results.
+This issue is taken up in Table 1.